canvasxyz/canvas/packages/gossiplog/README.md

 ### Inserting existing messages

-Given an existing `signature: Signature | null` and `message: Message<Payload>`, ie a signed message received from another peer, we can insert them locally using `gossipLog.insert(signature, message)`.
+Given an existing `signature: Signature` and `message: Message<Payload>`, ie a signed message received from another peer, we can insert them locally using `gossipLog.insert(signature, message)`.
 This executes the following steps:

 1. Open an exclusive read-write transaction in the underlying database.
 2. Serialize the signed message and compute its message ID.